onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/02.gui/01.menus/docs.md

 :    Open the default web browser and display the [NMRFx web site](http://nmrfx.org).

-NMRFx Mailing List
+Video Tutorials

-:    Open the default web browser and display the [NMRFx mailing list site](https://groups.io/g/NMRFx).
+:    Open the default web browser and display a page with a list of video tutorials

 NMRFx Publication